classgraph/classgraph/Zero-Bugs-Commitment.md

 *We pledge to take long-term responsibility for any significant code we create or contribute to, fixing problems and updating code as necessary to prevent bit rot.
-If we can no longer fulfill this responsibility, we will find someone else who can take over.*
+If we can no longer fulfill this responsibility, we will find someone else who can assume the responsibility for our code.*

-Note that this is about taking *personal responsibility* for our own work, not about who has the *official maintainership mantle* for a project or piece of code we have contributed to.
+Note that this is about taking *personal responsibility* for our own work, not about who has *official maintainership* for a project or piece of code.

 ## 3. We will be responsive during the bugfixing process